-We are committed to balancing the budget through modest spending restraint, while fostering a business climate that supports jobs creators.
-This approach will increase investment, create jobs and generate additional tax revenue without introducing harmful tax increases.
+The government is committed to fostering a business climate that supports Alberta workers and job creators.
+This approach will attract investment, increase employment and generate additional tax revenue without introducing harmful tax increases.

 Job creation tax cut

 The Job Creation Tax Cut is a long-term strategy that lays the foundation for sustained economic growth in Alberta.
-It’s a low-rate, broad-based approach to business taxation that levels the playing field for all job creators, rather than a select few.
+It is a low-rate, broad-based approach to business taxation that levels the playing field for all job creators, rather than a select few.

 A low corporate tax rate:

 - encourages the growth and success of all Alberta businesses and industries

 - leaves investment decisions up to the private sector

 - encourages companies to commercialize their products in Alberta